 At Microsoft, the company is preparing its channel partners for the uptick in machine learning opportunities.
-Melissa Mulholland, Microsoft's cloud profitability lead, said in addition to technical AI enablement, the company helps partners learn to frame customer problems in terms of machine learning and AI, and to develop a roadmap to where AI becomes more and more a part of the customer's daily operations.
+Melissa Mulholland, Microsoft's director of cloud profitability, said in addition to technical AI enablement, the company helps partners learn to frame customer problems in terms of machine learning and AI, and to develop a roadmap to where AI becomes more and more a part of the customer's daily operations.

 Mulholland also said that while partners are excited about AI and machine learning, they are new to the field.
 She said partners are learning to build teams with appropriate skill sets, envision the possibilities for AI and machine learning in their domains, frame the customer problem in terms of an AI and machine learning and understand the AI development lifecycle and best practices in terms of processes.

-She added that partners are also educating themselves on using AI tools like AML, DSVM and other tools that can make building AI systems a lot easier.
+She added that partners are also educating themselves on using AI tools like Azure Machine Learning, Data Science Virtual Machines and other tools that can make building AI systems a lot easier.